vishdadhich092004/geohunt/README.md

 - React.js for frontend
 - Tailwind CSS for styling
-- Nodejs and Express for backend sever
+- Nodejs and Express for backend server
 - Used Cursor and Claude in the later stages of development